datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

       datalad clone ria+file:///home/me/myriastore#~midterm_project

+   This makes it easier for others to clone the dataset and will provide a sensible default name for the clone if no additional path is provided in the command.

-The dataset clone behaves just like any other dataset clone.
+The dataset clone is just like any other dataset clone.
 Contents stored in :term:`Git` are present right after cloning, while the contents of annexed files is not yet retrieved from the store and can be obtained with a :command:`datalad get`.